domchristie/juration/README.md

 Licence
 -------
-juration is released under the MIT license.
+Juration is released under the MIT license.